 Christmas in Poland: traditions, family, and… food

-- After dinner, people attend a special midnight mass (pasterka) which ends the period of fasting and celebrates the birth of Jesus.
-Some families in Poland, after they come back home from church (the mass is very long, so usually it’s before 2 in the morning!) start another dinner – this time meat is allowed.
+After dinner, people attend a special midnight mass (pasterka) which ends the period of fasting and celebrates the birth of Jesus.
+Some families in Poland, after they come back home from church (the mass is very long, so usually it’s about 2 in the morning), start another dinner – this time meat is allowed.

-Christmas Day (Boże Narodzenie) and Second Day of Christmas, December 25-26 (bank holidays)
+Christmas Day (Boże Narodzenie) and the Second Day of Christmas, December 25-26 (bank holidays)

-- People celebrate together with family and friends, they go to church, sing carols (kolędy), spend long hours at the table;)
+- People visit family and friends to celebrate together, they go to church, sing carols (kolędy), spend long hours at the table.

-- It is worth visiting churches in the Old Town in Warsaw or any other city – each church builds its own unique nativity scene (szopka).
-Sometimes modern and metaphorical, sometimes just with lots of details that children will love, eg. animals, angels, different figures, ornaments.
+- It is worth visiting churches in Poland during the Christmas season – each church builds its own unique nativity scene (szopka).
+Sometimes they are modern and metaphorical, sometimes with lots of details that children will love, eg. animals, angels, different figures, ornaments.
 Churches in Poland are usually open during the day.
-When I was a kid (in Toruń) a tradition was that during Christmas we were visiting several churches admiring and comparing nativity scenes in each one.
+In some families, there is a tradition (usually on Christmas Day and the Second Day of Christmas) to visit several churches admiring and comparing nativity scenes in each one.

 Click on the photos to read our other posts: